 500 https://paulcarroty.gitlab.io/vscodium-deb-rpm-repo/debs vscodium/main amd64 Packages

-The output shows the candidate version and confirms APT recognizes the VSCodium repository as the package source.
+The output displays the candidate version and confirms APT recognizes the VSCodium repository as the package source.
+Your actual version number will differ since VSCodium releases frequently.

 Install VSCodium Package